World Sport Volunteer Awards 2017 Have Been Announced!

 Next to the sports program, there were also programs for health, education, inclusion, culture and art and much more.
 None of these programs would have come to be without the support of volunteers.

+Crazy Award – for being so funny.
 Hero was designed by a nine-year-old Ellie from the West Midlands, who won a competition run by Blue Peter to find an official mascot for the championships.
-From tumbling down stairs to zooming along on a zipwire and playing pranks on Usain Bolt, Hero was an absolute show-stealer, who instantly became a crowd favorite.
+From tumbling down stairs to zooming along on a zipwire and playing pranks on Usain Bolt, Hero was an absolute show-stealer, who instantly became a crowd favourite.
+The spiky sporty superstar delighted the crowds at the World Athletics Championships.

 ESTONIAN SPORT VOLUNTEER OF THE YEAR – ANDRES TINKUS